 Post a Sign-up Sheet in a Central Location:

 Place a sign-up sheet for people to bring different items.
-The list can include vegetables, casseroles, bread, stuffing, potato dishes, salad, desserts, drinks, and cheese.
-You should include a deadline for signing up for a smoother planning process.
+The list can include vegetables, casseroles, bread, stuffing, potato dishes, salad, desserts, and cheeses.
+Don’t forget about drinks too – there are some really interesting soft drinks available now, especially for health-conscious beer lovers.
+For example, take a look at this HOP WTR review; a worthy beer alternative!
+You should also include a deadline for signing up for a smoother planning process.

 Ensure People Mingle: